Jvwke/Jay/README.md

 As a coder more than 6 years, I always hausted by the idea that I desire to make a programming language by myself.
 Though I known that I spend many years to study Logistics Engeering, my coding experience more about enterprise web application for  transportation service, I know little about how to make a programing language, but I just could not stop that idea.

 So I spend a week to read the <<The definitive ANTLR 4 Reference>>, it helps me a lot, I find that I could make a Lexer and Parser that with little knowlege about the bottom knowlege of compiler, I only need to master the RegExpression, it is easier than I thought before.
-When I start to make a language, I find that 3 days is not enough, I searched in the Github, the ATSL(https://github.com/Aerodlyn/ATSL) is very great, the author have finished most of tasks already, so I want to base on that and do some changes to make my own laguage, I am more confortable with the Java or Lua grammar.
+When I start to make a language, I find that 3 days is not enough, I searched in the Github, the ATSL(https://github.com/Aerodlyn/ATSL) is very great, the author have finished most of tasks already, so I want to base on that and do some changes and echancements to make my own language, I am familiar with the Java and VB grammar, so I want to mixed their grammar into my language.
 Many thanks to Aerodlyn, he did great job, but I failed to find which Licence he want to share his program...

 # Guide
 You can refer to the guide of ANTLR to install the antlr software(https://github.com/antlr/antlr4/blob/master/doc/getting-started.md).
 You can althougn use the gen.sh already in Jay project to install the antlr on Ubuntu.